leukosaima/ntfyrr/README.md

 #### Maintainerr

-Setup Webhook notifications, use webhook URL `http://ntfyrr:5000/maintainerr` within the same docker network, or `http://<host-ip>:50550/maintainerr` within the LAN, for example.
+Setup Webhook notifications in Maintainerr using the default payload it provides.
+Use webhook URL `http://ntfyrr:5000/maintainerr` within the same docker network, or `http://<host-ip>:50550/maintainerr` within the LAN, for example.